 We regard the Global Golf4 Cancer 4-Flag Campaign as both an awareness platform and a catalyst for fundraising.
 In essence, when asking the golf community to ‘fly the flag for cancer fighters’, we are seeking its help in drawing attention to the work of various cancer charities and associated good causes and, where possible, its financial support so enabling us to help fund a range of cancer-fighting initiatives throughout the world.

 Our ambition is for the 4-Flag Campaign to become genuinely global in nature, and our path to achieving this is through establishing a series of individual or regional flag-flying campaigns in every continent – bespoke, themed campaigns that increase awareness of Global Golf4 Cancer, while at the same time creating new fundraising opportunities.
 (See our individual Campaign dropdown pages)

-We are of course delighted for clubs to fly the flag whenever they wish, but are especially keen that they consider doing so 4 times a year on the four quarterly ‘Global Golf4 Cancer Awareness Days' (4th January, 4th April, 4th July and 4th October).
+We are of course delighted for clubs to fly the flag whenever they wish, but are especially keen that they consider doing so 4 times a year on the four special 'Global Golf4 Cancer Awareness Days' (4th April, 4th July, 4th October and 4th February - World Cancer Day).